NVK2016/bamazon/README.md

     * inquirer - to prompt user for inputs
     * cli-table - display data in a tabular format
     * cli-color - to show different colored messages
+    * format-currency - to display amount in dollars and format price  [npm install --save format-currency]